egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-Model evaluation and validation on external data will not be undertaken in this study due to the complexity of the models (hierarchical structure combined with interactions) and data (potential for over-dispersion and ero-inflation) and also due to the focus of the analysis on inference.
+Model evaluation and validation on external data will not be undertaken in this study due to the complexity of the models (hierarchical structure combined with interactions) and data (potential for over-dispersion and zero-inflation) and also due to the focus of the analysis on inference.

 For the same reasons, we will not partition the data for model